Volume 16, Issue 3 (9-2025) Res Anim Prod 2025, 16(3): 70-82 | Back to browse issues page

 XML Persian Abstract Print

-2- Isfahan University of Technology
+2- Department of Animal Science, Isfahan University of Technology, Isfahan, Iran

-Abstract: (27 Views)
+Abstract: (1068 Views)

-Results: The results of the data showed that adding 15% of safflower meal, multi-enzyme and acidifier to the diet of broiler chickens in the starter period reduced the daily weight and feed intake and decreased the feed conversion ratio (FCR).
-Throughout the grower period, the highest daily weight gain was observed in the group fed with 15% safflower meal.
-The control treatment had the lowest feed intake and feed conversion ratio.
-The weight of thigh, breast, spleen, abdominal fat, gizzard, heart and different parts of the small intestine were affected by experimental treatments.
-The inclusion of 15% safflower meal along with acidifier and multi-enzyme increased the weight of the gizzard, heart, and different parts of the small intestine compared to control group.
-The highest enzyme activity of GOT and GPT enzymes, and concentration of total protein, uric acid, and glucose were assigned to the treatment that consumed safflower meal along with acidifier and multi-enzyme compared to control.
-The concentration of triglycerides and cholesterol in the blood of birds treated with 15% safflower meal and acidifier and 15% safflower meal with acidifier and multi-enzyme decreased.
-Although the concentration of HDL in the treatment of 15% safflower meal with acidifier and multi-enzyme increased and the level of LDL decreased in the treatments containing 15% safflower meal with acidifier and 15% safflower meal with acidifier and multi-enzyme compared to the control.
-Villus height, crypt depth and the ratio of villus height to crypt depth were higher in the treatment of 15% safflower meal combined with acidifier and multi-enzyme than in other treatments.
+The highest activity of GOT and GPT enzymes and concentrations of total protein, uric acid, and glucose were assigned to the treatment that consumed safflower meal along with acidifier and multi-enzyme compared to the control.
+The concentrations of triglycerides and cholesterol decreased in the blood of birds treated with 15% safflower meal and the acidifier and 15% safflower meal with the acidifier and the multi-enzyme.
+However, the concentration of HDL increased in the treatment of 15% safflower meal with the acidifier and the multi-enzyme, and the level of LDL decreased in the treatments containing 15% safflower meal with the acidifier and 15% safflower meal with the acidifier and the multi-enzyme compared to the control.
+Villus height, crypt depth, and the ratio of villus height to crypt depth were higher in the treatment of 15% safflower meal combined with acidifier and multi-enzyme than in the other treatments.

 Type of Study: Research | Subject: تغذیه طیور

-Received: 2024/06/4 | Accepted: 2024/12/8
+Received: 2025/02/10 | Accepted: 2025/05/29

 Add your comments about this article : Your username or Email: